 Foreign-targeted registered obligations.
-A registered bond issued after March 18, 2012, and before January 1, 2016, also will be considered to be in registered form if it is targeted to foreign markets, and portfolio interest treatment.

-ered to be in registered form if it is targeted to foreign markets, and portfolio interest treatment may apply even when you do not receive documentation regarding the beneficial owner of the bond.
+A registered bond issued after March 18, 2012, and before January 1, 2016, will also be considered to be in registered form if it is targeted to foreign markets, and portfolio interest treatment may apply even when you do not receive documentation regarding the beneficial owner of the bond.

 If the registered obligation is not targeted to foreign markets, you must receive documentation on which you may rely to treat the payee as a foreign person that is the beneficial owner of the interest.
-A registered obligation is targeted to foreign markets if it is sold (or resold in connection with its original issuance) only to foreign persons or to foreign branches of U.S. financial institutions in accordance with procedures similar to those provided under section 1.163-5(c) (2)(i) of the regulations.
+A registered obligation is targeted to foreign markets if it is sold (or resold in connection with its original issuance) only to foreign persons or to foreign branches of U.S. financial institutions in accordance with procedures similar to those provided in Regulations section 1.163-5(c)(2)(i).
 However, the procedure that requires the obligation to be offered for sale (or resale) only outside the United States does not apply if the registered obligation is offered for sale through a public auction.
 Also, the procedure that requires the obligation to be delivered outside the United States does not apply if the obligation is considered registered because it may be transferred only through a book-entry system and the obligation is offered for sale through a public auction.
 The documentation needed depends on whether the interest is paid to a financial institution, a member of a clearing organization, or to some other foreign person.
-See Notice 2012-20 and Regulations section 1.871-14(e) for more information on foreign-targeted registered obliga-
+See Notice 2012-20 and Regulations section 1.871-14(e) for more information on foreign-targeted registered obligations.

 Obligations not in registered form and obligations issued before March 19, 2012.
 For obligations issued before March 19, 2012, interest on an obligation that is not in registered form (bearer obligation) is portfolio interest if the obligation is foreign targeted.
 A bearer obligation is foreign targeted if:

-- There are arrangements to ensure that the obligation will be sold, or resold in connection with the original issue, only to a person who is not a U.S. person; - Interest on the obligation is payable only outside the United States and its possessions; and - The face of the obligation contains a statement that any U.S. person who holds the obligation will be subject to limits under the U.S. income tax laws.
+There are arrangements to ensure that the obligation will be sold, or resold in connection with the original issue, only to a person who is not a U.S. person;

+- Interest on the obligation is payable only outside the United States and its possessions; and - The face of the obligation contains a statement that any U.S. person who holds the obligation will be subject to limits under the U.S. income tax laws.

 Documentation is not required for interest on bearer obligations to qualify as portfolio interest.
 In some cases, however, you may need documentation for purposes of Form 1099 reporting and backup withholding.
-Interest on such obligations is not a withholdable payment under Chapter 4, except when the instrument is materially modified after March 18, 2012.
+Interest on such obligations is not a withholdable payment under chapter 4, except when the instrument is materially modified after March 18, 2012.

 Interest that does not qualify as portfolio interest.
 Payments to certain persons and payments of contingent interest do not qualify as portfolio interest.
-You must withhold at the statutory rate on such payments unless some other exception, such as a treaty provision, applies and withholding under Chapter 4 does not apply.
+You must withhold at the statutory rate on such payments unless some other exception, such as a treaty provision, applies and withholding under chapter 4 does not apply.